mcknightlabs/rtmup/_posts/goal/2015-06-06-school-vs-on-job.md

 ---
 layout: article
 title: Go back to school vs learn on the job
 description: I was accepted into the no. 1 HCI program in the country.
-I decided not to go.
+This is why I decided not to go.
 category: goal
 tags:
 - tech